 3. What are the penalties for running a stop sign in Las Vegas, Nevada?

-It varies by location, but the fine for failing to obey the sign is $395 in the city of Las Vegas.
+It varies by location, but the civil penalty for failing to obey the sign is $395 in the city of Las Vegas.
 And the amount is doubled if work zones or pedestrian safety zones.

-Violating NRS 484B.257 is treated as a misdemeanor offense in Nevada.
+Violating NRS 484B.257 is treated as a civil infraction in Nevada.
 This is different from California, which classifies it as an “infraction.”
-Nevada misdemeanors carry a maximum punishment of up to $1,000 in fines and/or up to six (6) months in jail.
-But judges hardly ever impose jail on a traffic ticket violation unless there are extenuating circumstances.2
+Nevada civil infractions carry a maximum punishment of up to $500.2

 In practice, Nevada courts are amenable to reducing traffic tickets for moving violations (such as not obeying a traffic sign) to non-moving violations, which have a lesser sentence.
 Scroll down to learn more…

-4. Can I get a traffic charge reduced to a non-moving violation in Las Vegas, Nevada?
+4. Can I get a traffic charge reduced to a non-moving violation?

 Unless the defendant has a long history of traffic offenses, usually yes.
 Unlike many moving violations, non-moving violations carry no demerit points on the person’s driver’s license.